privateprep/coding-space-website/src/pages/partnerships/index.md

       alt: Accessibility name
     mediaPosition: right
     mdContent: >-
-      **Corporate Partnerships**

-      We believe that everyone has a right to equitable education in a safe and inclusive learning environment and are committed to increasing access to our high-quality coding programs through corporate partnerships so that underrepresented children everywhere can surpass societal limitations and thrive.
-Our long-term goal as we work towards educational equity is to reach 50 percent of our students through scholarships and corporate partnerships.
+      ## Corporate Partnerships

+      We partner with companies and organizations that want to support equitable access to high-quality STEM and computer science education.

+      Through sponsored programs, workshops, and scholarship initiatives, we help bring coding and AI literacy opportunities to students who may not otherwise have access.

+      Our long-term mission is to expand access to engaging, future-ready technology education for students from all backgrounds.

+      ### Partnership Opportunities

+      * Sponsored school programs

+      * Employee family events

+      * Bring Your Child to Work Day workshops

+      * Scholarship funding initiatives

+      * Community STEM activations

+      * Corporate volunteer opportunities

       Curious to see our partnerships in action?
-Check out [a recent partnership with TradeZero](/blog/2022-02-08-community-partner-spotlight-tradezero/) to provide free coding classes to a Title I school in Brooklyn.
+[Explore how we partnered with TradeZero](/blog/2022-02-08-community-partner-spotlight-tradezero/) to provide free coding classes to a Title I school in Brooklyn.
   - type: textOnly
     textAlign: center
     bgColor: "#264548"